Chalongkiet/chalongkietfolio/README.md

 ### 🚀 About Me

-Enthusiastic Full-Stack Developer with strong OOP principles and a passion for building user-friendly software.
+Enthusiastic Software Developer with strong OOP principles and a passion for building user-friendly software.
 Comfortable working across **frontend, backend, and mobile**, with a focus on delivering readable code and continuously growing technical skills.

 ```txt
 🚒  Currently building  : ResQ — a disaster relief platform (Mobile)